Why the Point Spread Hasn’t Mattered When Betting Bowl Game Underdogs

 But the Teams Are Better and the Spreads Are Smaller … Right?

-But this “trend” isn’t reliable every year.
+This “trend” isn’t reliable every year.
 It’s had good ones and bad.
 And it in part relies on one or two big underdogs to cash each year to be profitable.

 Why Does This Happen?